 Industry stakeholders also submitted comments calling for clear regulatory frameworks that support innovation.
 Plastics Europe wrote that it is asking “for the creation of a regulatory framework that will keep fostering innovative, increasingly safe and more sustainable solutions.”
 European chemical industry association Cefic is reported to have supported the aim to achieve a more sustainable food system, with its Food Contact Additives (FCA) sector group emphasizing that additives are essential to achieving desired packaging and that food contact materials (FCMs) help protect food from spoilage, “thus contributing to the objectives of the circular economy of the food system.”
 The group would like to see more harmonization of EU rules related to FCMs.

-Known as the ‘Farm to Fork’ strategy, it aims to accelerate the transition towards a sustainable food system in the EU and is a part of the European Green Deal (FPF reported).
+Known as the ‘Farm to Fork’ strategy, the EU aims for it to accelerate the transition towards a sustainable food system and is a part of the European Green Deal (FPF reported).
 Following the closing of the comment period, the European Commission (EC) was set to adopt the strategy in the first quarter of 2020.
-However, a recent schedule document shows that the adoption has likely been delayed until at least April 29, 2020 due to the coronavirus pandemic, with the potential for further delay.
+However, a recent schedule document shows that the adoption has been delayed until at least April 29, 2020 due to the coronavirus pandemic, with the potential for further delay.

 Luke Buxton (March 24, 2020).
 “NGOs urge tougher FCM controls in EU Farm to Fork strategy.”
 Chemical Watch